Idiom: a matter of life and death

 - Please don't disturb me for the next two hours unless it's a matter of life and death.

-- You really scared me leaving a message like that!
-I though it was a matter of life and death.
+— You really scared me leaving a message like that!
+I though it was a matter of life or death.

 - Why don't drivers pull over to the side of the road to let ambulances drive past?
 It's only a matter of life and death!

-- You need to come home quickly.
-It's a matter of life and death.
+— You need to come home quickly.
+It's a matter of life or death.

 - If my grandmother called me then it's definitely a matter of life and death.